Scientific Name

 Description

 Sedum pulvinatum is a small succulent shrub with procumbent, branched stems and fleshy, bright green leaves that take on shades of red when exposed to intense sunlight.
-It grows up to 8.4 inches (21 cm) long.
-Stems are fleshy at first, becoming woody with age.
-Leaves are fleshy, elliptical, up to 0.45 inches (1.1 cm) long and up to 0.12 inches (0.3 cm) wide.
+It can grow up to 8.4 inches (21 cm) tall.
+The stems are fleshy at first, becoming woody with age.
+The leaves are fleshy and elliptical, measuring up to 0.45 inches (1.1 cm) long and 0.12 inches (0.3 cm) wide.

 The flowers are small, white, star-shaped, 5-merous, and appear in clusters in fall and winter.